Sarah Childress Polk: Years of political life (1825–1849)

 During his political career, Polk assisted her husband with his speeches, using her insight to guide his outlines and provide needed assurance.
 She accompanied her husband as often as she could whenever he made trips to Washington and made sure to take an active political role.
 She even copied down his correspondence and developed notable social skills.
 Mrs. Polk was not a woman who chose to proclaim her sentiment openly, striving to maintain a humble demeanor.
-It was her husband himself who declared that his most active supporter and critique was his wife.
+It was her husband himself who declared that his most active supporter and critic was his wife.
 She also gave him advice on policy matters and played an active role in his campaigns.
 Mrs. Polk maintained correspondence with national leaders gaining access to global issues that were relevant to her husband's campaign.

 She was one of the first president's wives to take an active role in her husband's electoral process and campaign itself.
 Not only did she keep up with this measure of communication, but she also wrote for a local newspaper expressing her support for James Polk's administration and his proposed policy initiatives.
 One of the more controversial topics she was able to write about was on the idea of expansionism which delved into the concept of manifest destiny pertaining to the United States' rights as a sovereign power.
 In Washington as a congressman's wife during the administrations of John Quincy Adams, Andrew Jackson, and Martin Van Buren, Polk very much enjoyed her social duties.
 Mrs. Polk was a religious woman who openly refused to dance, attend horse races, or theater.
 She took great pride in being a sociable woman but maintained a great sense of integrity.
-Though she did not drink herself, she made sure to serve a decadent palate of drinks and assorted foods during promotional dinners being the queen of hospitality.
+Though she did not drink herself, she made sure to serve a decadent selection of drinks and assorted foods during promotional dinners being the queen of hospitality.
 She was a woman who "enjoyed wide popularity as well as deep respect".
 In 1830 she risked a breach with Jackson, her husband's mentor, by taking part in the social ostracism of Peggy Eaton, during the Petticoat affair, although she continued to greet Eaton, unlike Vice President John C. Calhoun's wife, Floride Calhoun, and most of the cabinet members' wives.